awesome-spectral-indices/awesome-spectral-indices/docs/index.rst

 - :code:`sla`: Soil line slope.
 - :code:`slb`: Soil line intercept.
 - :code:`PAR`: Photosynthetically Active Radiation.
+- :code:`k`: Slope parameter by soil used for NIRvH2.
+- :code:`lambdaN`: NIR wavelength used for NIRvH2.
+- :code:`lambdaR`: Red wavelength used for NIRvH2.

 The kernel indices are constructed using a special type of parameters: